-In relation to the practice of the apostles, there is but one meeting of the disciples on the first day of the week, mentioned in the New Testament, and that is in Acts xx.
-7. But there are many meetings recorded, which they held on the Sabbath.
+In relation to the practice of the apostles, there is but one meeting of the disciples on the first day of the week, mentioned in the New Testament, and that is in Acts 20:7.
+But there are many meetings recorded, which they held on the Sabbath.

-I know 1 Cor. xvi.
-2, is considered proof respecting the first day; but when examined, I thinks it proves the contrary.
-It says, "Upon the first day of the week, let every one of you lay by him in store as God hath prospered him," &c.
-The expression "lay by him in store," I think plainly implies that they were at home rather than at meeting.
-Rev. i.
-10, is the only other place that can be construed to favor the first day.- John says, "I was in the Spirit on the Lord's day."- I think the latter, because it is called "the Sabbath of the Lord thy God," but the first, is nowhere so called!!
+I know 1 Corinthians 16:2 is considered proof respecting the first day; but when examined, I think it proves the contrary.
+It says, "Upon the first day of the week, let every one of you lay by him in store as God hath prospered him," etc. The expression "lay by him in store," I think plainly implies that they were at home, rather than at m eeting.
+Rev 1:10, is the only other place that can be construed to favor the first day.
+John says, "I was in the spirit on the Lord's day."--Now, who knows whether he meant the first or the seventh day?
+I think the latter, because it is called "the Sabbath of the Lord thy God," but the first, is no where called so!

 In regard to the Sabbath, Christ says, "The Son of man is Lord also of the Sabbath."
 Not a Sabbath, but the Sabbath.
 He says also, "The Sabbath was made for man, and not man for the Sabbath."
-Mark ii.
-27, 28.
-He does not say, the Sabbath was made for the Jews, and a Sabbath for the Gentiles, but "THE Sabbath was made for man.- All mankind.
-Some may think that our first day, is in reality the seventh, but this is settled when we examine Matt. xxviii.
-1, and Luke xxiii.
-56, & xxiv.
-1, where a plain distinction is made between the two days.
-Matt. says, "In the end of the Sabbath, as it began to dawn toward the first day of the week." &c.
-Luke says, "And rested the Sabbath day according to the commandment.
-Now upon the first day of the week, very early in the morning," &c.
+Mark 2:27, 28.
+He does not say, the Sabbath was made for the Jews, and a Sabbath for the Gentiles, but "THE Sabbath was made for man."--All mankind.
+Some may think that our first day, is in reality the seventh, but this is settled when we ex amine Matthew 28:1, and Luke 23:56, & 24:1, where a plain distinction is made between the two days.
+Matthew says, "In the end of the Sabbath, as it began to dawn toward the first day of the week," etc. Luke says, "And rested the Sabbath day according to the commandment.
+Now upon the first day of the week, very early in the morning," etc.